Pen – FrøyaRingen (NYTEK23)

 - Nut

-2.2 Steel braces in the load bearing system
+2.2 Steel rods in the load bearing system

-The steel braces distributing the load are visualised in Figure 6.
+The steel rods distributing the load are illustrated in Figure 6.

 2.3 Marking of the pen

-Another important marking on the pen is the red band attached to the two steel brackets shown in Figure 8 indicating that the sinker tube has its last butt fusion welding between these two brackets.
+Another important marking on the pen is the red band attached to the two steel brackets shown in Figure 9 indicating where the sinker tube has its last butt fusion welding between these two brackets.

 2.4 Net buoyancy for the pen